alexander982/cljdbf/README.md

 ## Usage

-Before using dbf you need to prepare config.
+Before using cljdbf you need to prepare export config.
 The config is a clojure edn file.
 You can use a sample_export_config.edn as an example.
 After that type:

     $ java -jar dbf-0.1.0-standalone.jar export_config.edn

-## Options

-FIXME: listing of options this app accepts.

-## Examples

-...

 ## License